tylermercer/personal-website/src/content/posts/faith/a-different-kind-of-hello-world.md

-(We finalized the name as _Isabella_ instead of _Isabelle_ because we liked the cadence more, and preferred the diminutive form of "Bella" over "Belle," but the name's origin is the same.)
+(We finalized the name as _Isabella_ instead of _Isabelle_ because we liked the cadence more, and preferred the diminutive form of "Bella" over "Belle," but the name’s origin is the same.)

 Welcome to the world, Isabella.
-It's a beautiful place.
-I can't wait to see the impact you have on it---you've changed _my_ world so much already. ❤️
+It’s a beautiful place.
+I can’t wait to see the impact you have on it---you’ve changed _my_ world so much already. ❤️